Negfir/Embedded-Systems/README.md

 # Embedded-Systems
-These projects are done on Mbed FRDM KL25Z board, for Embedded and Real-Time Systems course.<br/>
+These projects are done on <a href="https://os.mbed.com/handbook/mbed-FRDM-KL25Z">Mbed FRDM KL25Z board</a>, for Embedded and Real-Time Systems course.<br/>
 Description of each project is available on its PDF file.